p0-security/iam-privilege-catalog/README.md

 2. A catalog of privileges in IAM systems, with details on potential abuses and scopes of impact

+## Viewing this catalog

+Visit [p0.app/catalog](https://p0.app/catalog) for a navigable presentation of this catalog.

 ## How to use this catalog

 This catalog has multiple intended purposes: